TypeCellOS/BlockNote/packages/website/docs/docs/manipulating-blocks.md

 ### Getting the Hovered Block

 In some cases, you may want to know whether a block is being hovered by either the text or mouse cursor, yet `Block` objects don't contain any information that could help with that.
-Instead, this is handled by other getters in the BlockNote API.
+Instead, this is handled by other getters.

 **Accessing Block Containing Text Cursor**

-The block currently containing the text cursor is found in the `TextCursorPosition` object, and we can retrieve it using the following API call:
+The block currently containing the text cursor is found in the `TextCursorPosition` object, and we can retrieve it using the following call:

 ```typescript
 // Definition